yueneiqi/jemalloc-wiki/Coding-Style.md

 0       8      16      24      32      40      48      56      64      72     */
 ```

-The codebase is currently in a gradual transition to replace tabs with spaces in function prototypes.
+The codebase is in a gradual transition to replace tabs with spaces in function prototypes.
 Write new function prototypes with spaces rather than tabs, and update the whitespace formatting when modifying a prototype's signature.
 However, hold off on formatting-only changes until a significant proportion of the adjacent prototypes use use the modern formatting.
 ```C
 /* Legacy prototype formatting. */
 int     foo(void);